 This is the SBA's list of everything it recommends having in place before starting the application process.

 This map helps business owners in a disaster area pinpoint local disaster centers where they can find assistance.

 SBA Business Plan Tool

-This step-by-step tool will help entrepreneurs build a business plan that can be used in seeking funding, engaging business partners, or demonstrating validity to a potential client.
+This nifty tool will help entrepreneurs write up a business plan that can be used in seeking funding, engaging business partners, or demonstrating validity to a potential client.